-Practice / Contest days - without prior administrative approval all students must be in attendance the day of any sporting contest/event scheduled for their squad.
+Practice/Contest days - without prior administrative approval all students must be in attendance the day of any sporting contest/event scheduled for their squad.
 For attendance purposes, a school day will be considered from 7:30 am to 2:30 pm.
 Students that are absent 120 or more minutes from the school day OR leave early from school are not permitted to participate in after school activities and events without administrative approval.
+Students who are excessively absent, as stated in HB 410, may be prohibited from participating in said events per building administration.
 Students have the responsibility to notify the coach/advisor if they are unable to attend a scheduled activity or practice.